Accsure™ Electrical Test & Tag

 If the Test Equipment falls out of tolerance by only any more than 5% in any of its testing measurements, it no longer meets the Manufacturers specifications and hence cannot any longer test items to the Australian Standard.
 It would be like taking your temperature with a faulty thermometer, inaccurate and pointless.
-Pressing questions would have to be asked:
+Then pressing questions had to be asked:

 When did the Test Equipment fall out of tolerance?
 After 5,000 tests, 10,000 tests?

-Our process is fully documented.
-These CSV reports are available online to clients 24/7 so that you can verify that the testing equipment that we use on your site is currently verified as accurate.
+Our Accsure™ process is fully documented.
+These CSV reports are available online upon request to clients 24/7 so that you can verify that the testing equipment that we use on your site is currently verified as accurate.

 Our Accsure™ process is fully traceable to Australian Standards so that you can verify the integral accuracy our CSV process.
 Nothing has been left to chance.
 This accuracy then follows through our entire process.